Celebrate one of history’s great enduring partnerships.

 April 1, 2019

-Constance J. Milstein, the French-American Cultural Foundation and Congressional French Caucus Co-Chairs Senator John Boozman, Senator Christopher Coons, Congressman William Keating, Congressman Robert Latta, Congressman Adam Schiff and Congressman Joe Wilson feted Gérard Araud for his five years of service as French Ambassador to the United States.
+Constance J. Milstein, Chairman of the French-American Cultural Foundation, and Congressional French Caucus Co-Chairs Senator John Boozman, Senator Christopher Coons, Congressman William Keating, Congressman Robert Latta, Congressman Adam Schiff and Congressman Joe Wilson fêted Gérard Araud for his five years of service as French Ambassador to the United States.
 His support for the F-ACF was extraordinary, cementing the bonds between the official French presence in Washington and the Foundation.
-Represented at the reception were the leadership of Washington’s finest institutions, among them: Halcyon House, Hillwood Museum, Hirshhorn Museum, Hudson Institute, James Beard Foundation, Mount Vernon, National Endowment for the Arts, National Endowment for the Humanities, National Gallery of Art, National Museum of African American History and Culture, National Museum of American History, National Museum of Women in the Arts, National Portrait Gallery, Phillips Collection, Washington Ballet, and White House Historical Association.
+Represented at the reception were the leadership of Washington’s finest institutions, among them: Halcyon House, Hillwood Museum, Hirshhorn Museum, Hudson Institute, James Beard Foundation, Mount Vernon, National Endowment for the Arts, National Endowment for the Humanities, National Gallery of Art, National Museum of African American History and Culture, National Museum of American History, National Museum of Women in the Arts, National Portrait Gallery, Phillips Collection, The Washington Ballet, and The White House Historical Association.

 After a career in the diplomatic service, Ambassador Araud will relocate to New York City, welcoming a new chapter to his accomplishments.